Elvis Andrus Player Props: White Sox vs. Red Sox

 Elvis Andrus At The Plate

-- Andrus has six doubles, two home runs and 16 walks while hitting .206.
+- Andrus has six doubles, two home runs and 16 walks while batting .201.

-- Andrus has picked up a hit in 28 of 53 games this season, with multiple hits eight times.
+- In 51.9% of his 54 games this season, Andrus has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has hit a home run in two of 53 games played this season, and in 1% of his plate appearances.
+- In 54 games played this season, he has hit a homer in only two of them.

-- Andrus has picked up an RBI in 15.1% of his games this season, with more than one RBI in 11.3% of his games.
-He has also driven in three or more runs in two contests.
+- In eight games this year (14.8%), Andrus has picked up an RBI, and in six of those games (11.1%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.